MissingMaps/partners/app/_partner/acthot.md

 tm-projects:
   - id: 13431
     desc: "MAP ME FIRST!
 This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
-  - id: 13430
-    desc: "MAP ME FIRST!
-This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 14108
     desc: "MAP ME SECOND!
 This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 14109